WololoRC/blinder_api_final/README.md

 ### `/api/signup/`<br>
 ### METHOD: `POST`.<br>

 Create an authenticated User instance with Profile Instance.<br>
+Also creates a BlockedUsers table for User. <br>

 A payload on request body with fields 'username', 'password' and 'birth_date' is required.<br>